Soviet Republic of Latvia, 1919-1920

 Related stories

-Battle of Cesis on the shores of Amata
+The Battle of Cēsis on the banks of the Amata River

-At the bridge over the Amata, a German Landeswehr attacks an Estonian armored train that has arrived for negotiations.
-Estonians open fire, Germans are beaten and the armored train returns to Cēsis.
+At the bridge over the Amata, the German Landeswehr attacks an Estonian armored train that has arrived for negotiations.
+The Estonians open counterfire, the Germans are repulsed, and the armored train returns to Cēsis.

 Colonel Kalpak's last battle near Airīte